tevador/RandomX/doc/design.md

 <code>
 (x+9507361525245169745)<sup>4398046511104</sup> mod 2<sup>64</sup>+1
 </code>,
 where <code>4398046511104 = 2<sup>42</sup></code>.
 The addition of the carry was removed to improve CPU performance.
-The constant `9507361525245169745` is added to make SquareHash sensitive to zero.
+The constant `9507361525245169745` is added to make SquareHash sensitive to zero (see chapter 3.4 of Specification).

 #### Generator